kubb-labs/kubb/docs/index.md

     title: Zodios
     details: <a href="https://www.zodios.org"/>End-to-end typesafe REST API toolbox</a> created based on our <a href="https://zod.dev/">Zod</a> plugin.
   - icon:
-      src: ./feature/axios.svg
-    title: Axios
-    details: <a href="https://axios-http.com/">Promise based HTTP calls</a> with a custom Client to set baseURL, headers, ... options.
-  - icon:
       src: https://fakerjs.dev/logo.svg
     title: Faker <span class="new">new</span>
     details: Use of <a href="https://fakerjs.dev/">Fake.js</a> to create mock data that can be used to create fake API calls.
-Useful when using <a href="https://mswjs.io/">MSW</a>
-  - icon:
-      src: ./feature/msw.svg
-    title: MSW <span class="new">new</span>
-    details: Use of <a href="https://mswjs.io/">MSW</a> to create API mocks based on faker data.
   - icon:
       src: ./feature/json.svg
     title: JSON Schemas